Event Schedule

 Harvard Clubs

-Stretching from South Africa to Norway, Argentina to Japan, there are nearly 250 Harvard Clubs and regional alumni communities worldwide eager to welcome recent graduates.
-Harvard Clubs provide great opportunities to meet new friends, expand your Harvard network across years and Schools, and stay connected to the University, often including targeted recent grad events amongst broad slates of alumni offerings including social, cultural, and community service activities.
+Stretching from South Africa to Norway, Argentina to Japan, and in every state in the United States, there are nearly 200 Harvard Clubs and regional alumni communities eager to welcome recent graduates.
+Harvard Clubs provide great opportunities to meet new friends, expand your Harvard network across years and Schools, and stay connected to the University.
+Clubs often create recent grad events amongst broad slates of alumni offerings including social, cultural, and community service activities.
 Many clubs are dues-free, and many more offer free or reduced dues for recent graduates.
 Please note that the Harvard Clubs of Boston and New York City have unique membership processes.

 For a full list of Harvard Clubs and regional alumni communities, including contact information, visit alumni.harvard.edu/clubs-directory.